 John S. O'Brien, Director, Legislative Budget Board

-HB3498 by Keffer, Jim (Relating to energy aggregation by political subdivisions. ), Committee Report 1st House, Substituted
+HB3498 by Keffer, Jim (Relating to energy aggregation by political subdivisions.), As Introduced

-The bill would amend Chapter 304, Local Government Code to authorize a political subdivision aggregator to contract for the purchase of electricity, purchase, and take any other action necessary to purchase electricity and energy services on behalf of the citizens of the political subdivision or subdivisions.
+The bill would amend the Local Government Code to authorize a political subdivision aggregator to contract for the purchase of electricity, purchase electricity, and take any other action necessary to purchase electricity on behalf of the citizens of the political subdivision or subdivisions.

-After a public hearing, the governing body of a municipality with a population of less than 50,000 that is located in a county with a population of 200,000 or less, would be authorized to adopt an ordinance or resolution providing for the automatic enrollment of citizens of the municipality in aggregation services provided under Section 304.002 and provide for the enrollment, upon request, of citizens residing in the unincorporated area located within 20 miles of the geographic boundaries of the municipality.
-If the municipality adopts an ordinance or resolution, it would be required to order an election on the question of automatic enrollment.
-The municipality would be required to provide 60 days' written notice to each affected citizen if automatic enrollment is approved by the voters.
-Citizens would be allowed to request exclusion from enrollment.
+The governing body of a political subdivision with a population of less than 50,000 that is a member of a political subdivision corporation as of September 1, 2007, would be authorized to adopt an ordinance or resolution providing for the automatic enrollment in aggregation services of citizens of the political subdivision and provide for the enrollment, upon request, of citizens of unincorporated areas residing within 20 miles of the geographic boundaries of the political subdivisions.
+The political subdivision would be required to provide 60 days' written notice to each affected citizen.

-The changes in statute would not be intended to abrogate an electric service contract between a citizen of any municipality and a competitive retail electric provider.
-Any savings attributable to the aggregation program shall accrue to citizen participants, except that the municipality would be allowed to recover its actual administrative costs.
+The changes in statute would not be intended to abrogate an electric service contract between a citizen and a competitive retail electric provider.
+Any savings attributable to the aggregation program shall accrue to citizen participants, except that the political subdivision would be allowed to recover its actual administrative costs.